haozeli-ling/Pragmatics/03_Gricean_Maxims.md

 ## Generating Conversational Implicature

 Grice's maxims provide an initial framework for *formalizing* the reasoning by which a hearer may infer that a speaker is conveying more than what is explicitly stated---an idea central to **conversational implicature**, which refers to information implied in a conversation but not directly expressed.

+### Quantity-based

+10. Kyle to Ellen: “I have $9.”

+> Conversational Implicature: Kyle does not have more than $9. <br>
+> - (a).
+Contextual premise: Both Kyle and Ellen need $10 for their movie tickets. <br>
+> - (b).
+Contextual premise: It is mutual, public information that Kyle has complete knowledge of how much money he has on him.<br>
+> - (c).
+Assume Kyle is cooperative at least insofar as he is obeying Quantity and Quality. <br>
+> - (d).
+Then he will assert what is maximally relevant, informative, and true.<br>
+> - (e).
+By (a), the proposition p that Kyle has $n for $9 < n \le 10$ is more informative and relevant in this context than the proposition that he has $9.<br>
+> - (f).
+Therefore, Kyle must lack sufficient evidence to assert p.<br>
+> - (g).
+By (b), he must lack evidence for p because it is false.
+>
+> The implicature is heavily dependent upon the contextual assumptions: If the tickets cost $9 rather than $10, then “I have $9” is as informative as is required.
+So, (e) is false, and the implicature cannot be derived.

+### Relevance-based

+11. Which city does Sue live in? ---- She lives in California.

+> Conversational Implicature: The addressee does not know which city Sue lives in.
+> - (a).
+Contextual premise: The addressee is willing to talk about Sue’s personal life.
+> - (b).
+Assume the addressee is cooperative.
+> - (c).
+Assume, towards a contradiction, that B does know which city Sue lives in (the negation of the implicature).
+> - (d).
+Supplying the city’s name would do better on Relevance and Quantity than supplying just the country name.
+> - (e).
+The contextual assumption is that B will supply such information.
+> - (f).
+This contradicts the cooperativity assumption (b).
+> - (g).
+We can therefore conclude that the implicature is true.
+>
+> If the conversational participants are planning a trip but have already sworn off visiting California, then the addressee’s answer might contain exactly the needed information, namely, that they won’t be visiting Sue.
+In this case, premise (d) does not hold, so the calculation doesn’t go through.
+>

+### Manner-based

+12. Well, this presentation was ... interesting.

+> Conversational Implicature: they did not actually find the presentation engaging.
+> - (a).
+Assume the speaker is cooperative.
+> - (b).
+There are less obscure words, like *clear*, *organized*, and *engaging*, competing with *interesting*.
+> - (c).
+If the speaker found the presentation clear, organized, or engaging, she would use these words.
+> - (d).
+This contradicts with (a).
+> - (e).
+The implicature must be true.